 Just because your insurance company initially paid for your injuries doesn’t mean that that will be the final result.
 As part of your policy, your insurance company may need to pay for any repairs to your car or injuries you suffer promptly after an accident.
 They will then go through the process of getting compensation from the other driver’s insurance company.

 Now, there are often situations when another driver’s insurance company will drag things out as much as possible and try to avoid paying for your injury claim.
 Or, they will look for reasons to pay less than what your actual expenses were.
-If you’re frustrated with the way your claim is going, it’s smart to talk to an experienced personal injury lawyer who has handled these types of cases before.
+If you’re frustrated with the way your claim is going, it’s smart to talk to an experienced Los Angeles car accident attorney who has handled these types of cases before.
 Your lawyer can put pressure on the insurance company and ensure that the company pays for the accident its driver caused.